-This course focuses on care of patients across the lifespan who require acute care, including normal childbirth and introduction to more complex and/or unstable patient care situations.
-Disease/ illness trajectories and their translation into clinical practice, use of guidelines and/or standard procedures are considered in relation to their impact on providing culturally effective, patient/familycentered care.
+This course focuses on care of patients across the lifespan who require acute care, including normal childbirth and introduction to more complex and/ or unstable patient care situations requiring strong noticing and rapid decision making skills.
+Disease/ illness trajectories and their translation into clinical practice, use of guidelines. and standard procedures are considered in relation to their impact on providing culturally sensitive, patient- and familycentered care.
 The use of best evidence supporting appropriate focused assessment, prioritizing care needs, effective and efficient nursing interventions, and evaluation of outcomes is explored.
-Life span and developmental factors, cultural variables, and legal aspects of care frame the ethical decisionmaking employed in patient choices for treatment or palliative care within the acute care setting.
-Includes classroom and clinical.
+Life span and developmental factors, cultural variables, and legal aspects of care from the ethical decisionmaking employed in patient choices for treatment or palliative care within the acute care setting.
+Includes classroom and clinical learning.